Avoid These 10 Mistakes When Choosing Your Medicare Advantage Plan

 A prerequisite of joining an MA plan is having Original Medicare Part A and Part B. You can only register for Part A (if not premium-free) and Part B during your Initial Enrollment Period and, under some circumstances, during a Special Enrollment Period.
 Not understanding late enrollment penalties is a costly Medicare mistake because the penalties can be steep:

-- Part A (if you have to buy it): up to 10% increase in monthly premium for double the number of years you failed to enroll
+- Part A (if you have to buy it): up to a 10% increase in monthly premium for double the number of years you failed to enroll

 - Part B: up to 10% for each 12-month period that you failed to enroll, which may be imposed for as long as you are enrolled in Part B